Location-based service: Other

-Near LBS (NLBS) involves local-range technologies such as Bluetooth low energy, WLAN, infrared and/or RFID/Near field communication technologies, which are used to match devices to nearby services.
+Near LBS (NLBS) involves local-range technologies such as Bluetooth Low Energy, wireless LAN, infrared or near-field communication technologies, which are used to match devices to nearby services.
 This application allows a person to access information based on their surroundings; especially suitable for using inside closed premises, restricted or regional area.

-Another alternative is an operator- and GPS-independent location service based on access into the deep level telecoms network (SS7).
-This solution enables accurate and quick determination of geographical coordinates of mobile phone numbers by providing operator-independent location data and works also for handsets that are not GPS-enabled.
+Another alternative is an operator- and satellite-independent location service based on access into the deep level telecoms network (SS7).
+This solution enables accurate and quick determination of geographical coordinates of mobile phones by providing operator-independent location data and works also for handsets that do not have satellite navigation capability.

+In addition, the IP address could provide the end-user's location.

 Many other local positioning systems and indoor positioning systems are available, especially for indoor use.
 GPS and GSM do not work very well indoors, so other techniques are used, including co-pilot beacon for CDMA networks, Bluetooth, UWB, RFID and Wi-Fi.